Logan Porter: New York Mets

 On July 22, 2024, Porter signed a major league contract with the New York Mets.
 He appeared in four games for the Triple–A Syracuse Mets, going 1–for–15 (.067) with one home run and two RBI.
 Porter was designated for assignment following the acquisition of Huascar Brazobán on July 30.
 He cleared waivers and was sent outright to Syracuse on August 2.
 Porter elected free agency following the season on November 4.

 San Francisco Giants (second stint)

 On November 6, 2024, Porter signed a minor league contract with the San Francisco Giants.
 In 40 appearances for the Triple-A Sacramento River Cats, he batted .237/.350/.319 with two home runs, 13 RBI, and two stolen bases.
 On June 11, 2025, the Giants added Porter to their active roster after Patrick Bailey was placed on the injured list, and made his first start on June 12 against the Colorado Rockies.
 In four games for the Giants, he went 1-for-7 (.143) with one RBI and one walk.
 Porter was designated for assignment by San Francisco on July 3.
 On July 7, he elected free agency after clearing waivers and re-signed with San Francisco on a minor league contract.

 On October 24, 2025, Porter re-signed with the Giants organization on a new minor league contract.
+His contract was selected on May 9, 2026, following the trade of Bailey to the Cleveland Guardians.
+Porter made his only appearance for San Francisco that day, pinch-running for Christian Koss and scoring on an Eric Haase single.
+On June 1, he was designated for assignment by the Giants.
+Porter elected free agency in lieu of an outright assignment to Sacramento on June 5.

+Los Angeles Angels

+On June 5, 2026, Porter signed a minor league contract with the Los Angeles Angels.
+He was assigned to the Triple-A Salt Lake Bees, but did not appear for them before having his contract selected by the Angels on June 10.